 A: This I consider a misleading statement as an equally large group of scientists and medical doctors are asking that the guidelines currently available in the United States and those recommended by ICNIRP be reduced because intensities well below guidelines are making people ill.
 Since 1997, EMF and RF experts have submitted at least 35 appeals stating that levels below existing guidelines are making people ill and that governments need to develop non-thermal guidelines that truly protect the health of the pubic and especially of children and pregnant women. http://magdahavas.com/international-experts-perspective-on-the-health-effects-of-electromagnetic-fields-emf-and-electromagnetic-radiation-emr/ [Exhibit AA]

 Of particular note is the International EMF Scientist Appeal, which was signed by more than 200 scientists and doctors who publish in this field from more than 40 countries [Exhibit BB, page 3].
-Items iii, iv and v are particularly relevant to smart meters.
+That Appeal stated (Items iii, iv and v are particularly relevant to smart meters):

 Collectively we requested that: